 Portfolio managers and trustees must be authorised by FINMA in order to carry out their activities and are supervised by a supervisory organisation.
 The authorisation conditions are set out in the Financial Institutions Act (FinIA).
 Details of the authorisation process, transitional provisions and information about further topics as well as developments are provided on this page.

 Sustainability is a significant challenge for the financial markets, which is why FINMA, as the supervisory authority, is also actively addressing this issue.
-In its strategic goals for 2021–2024, FINMA committed to contributing to the sustainable development of the Swiss financial centre.
 In line with its mandate, FINMA’s focus is on the associated potential financial risks and client protection issues.
-This web dossier contains FINMA’s key information about this topic.
+Thereby, FINMA also contributes to sustaining the reputation, competitiveness and sustainability of Switzerland’s financial centre.

 The volume of mortgages in Switzerland is significant and has increased considerably over the years.
 This raises the risk of an overheating of the real estate market.
 FINMA works to ensure that mortgage lending is sustainable and that the solvency of banks is not put at risk.
 This page provides key information on this topic.